Aleksandra-Belova/Data-Analysis/Details sales analysis/README.md

 **Instruments:**
 Rough data preparation is made in **Jupyter Notebbok**, using only pandas.
 Building dictionary, sales mart and calculations is made using **MS SQL** in Dbeaver.
-Vizualization od data is made in **Power BI**, dashboard is presented in PDF format.
+Vizualization of data is made in **Power BI**, dashboard is presented in PDF format.

 **Study content:**
 1. Data preparation